-$$I{required} = \frac{D_o^2 L}{10.9} \left(t + \frac{A_s}{L} \right) \text{Factor } A$$ (5.10)
+$$I{\text{required}} = \frac{D_o^2 L}{10.9} \left(t + \frac{A_s}{L} \right) \text{Factor } A$$ (5.10)

 The familiar symbols have the same meaning as before.
-The new symbol A_s is the area of steel that is involved in the calculation.
+The new symbol $A{\rm s}$ is the area of steel that is involved in the calculation.
 One might question the 10.9 factor, as it is somewhat different than a typical moment of inertia factor.
 It is an allowance for using the pipe between the stiffener as part of the calculation.
 If that pipe is not used, the reader is directed to ASME UG 28 and further discussion of the other alternative.

 For purposes of simplification, Figure 5.4 shows the arrangement and relationship.
+Note that this figure and the above formula make the assumption that there are a series of rings placed midway between a much longer pipe.
+Therefore the L is split halfway to either side of the ring.
+This configuration would be more compatible with a long pipeline-type situation rather than a flange and valve, which was posited in some of the previous discussion.
 The figure shows a simple cross-section of a rectangular ring.
-If one uses some other arrangement it will alter the actual moment calculation.
-But success is when the calculated moment is larger than the calculated required moment.
+If one uses some other arrangement, it will alter the actual moment calculation.
+But success is achieved when the calculated moment is larger than the calculated required moment.